 I’ve seen programs like this in the past and the courses are usually poor quality, or very expensive – or both!
 This is not the case with TrueFire.
 The courses are all high quality and most contain 3 camera views so you can see the left hand front two angles and the right hand all in sync to get the best view for what you’re learning.

 The price of downloads typically ranges from $12 to $30, but they have frequent sales and I’ve even gotten a number of courses for $5 during “12 days of Christmas” and similar sales.

-I hate spending money on something I’m not going to use and I had been bitten in the past by various “online guitar classes”, so I was cautious about TrueFire in the beginning.
+I hate spending money on something I’m not going to use and I had been bitten in the past by various “online guitar lessons”, so I was cautious about TrueFire in the beginning.
 But I have to say that they have been the best use of my time and money, next to having a 1-on-1 in-person lesson.
-I’ve gotten about 20 different courses that suit my style interests and skill level and I’ve made more progress as a player in the 10-20 minutes a night that I use these course than I had in the first 10 years of playing!
+I’ve gotten over 50 different courses that suit my style interests and skill level and I’ve made more progress as a player in the 10-20 minutes a night that I use these course than I had in the first 10 years of playing!